 Will your honesty propel your marriage into divorce?
 Maybe.
 But, if it does, your marriage was already on life support anyway!

-One of the main things that differentiates a trial separation from separations that are really unofficial divorces is rules.
+One of the main things that differentiate a trial separation from separations that are really unofficial divorces is rules.
 Real trial separations have rules.
 If possible, those rules should be in writing.

-Here are twelve rules you need establish if you want your trial separation to work.
+Here are twelve rules you need to establish if you want your trial separation to work.

 12 Rules for a Successful Trial Separation